 13.15 Federally-Owned Property

+Policy:

 Federally-owned property must be managed and disposed of in accordance with applicable administrative requirements.

-If a Contractor is provided with federally-owned property, title to the property remains vested in the federal government.
+If a Grantee is provided with federally-owned property, title to the property remains vested in the federal government.
 The federally-owned property must be managed as required by the federal agency, and an annual inventory listing of federally-owned property must be submitted to the federal agency that provided the property.
-When the property is no longer needed, the Contractor must request disposition instructions from the federal agency that provided the property.
+Upon completion of the federal award or when the property is no longer needed, the Grantee must report the property to the federal agency for further federal agency utilization.
+The federal awarding agency would then issue appropriate instructions to the Grantee.

-If a vests title to federally-owned property in the Contractor without any further obligation to the federal government, the property is “exempt property.”
-Title to exempt property may vest in the Contractor on a conditional or unconditional basis depending upon the decision of the federal agency.
+If a federal awarding agency vests title to federally-owned property in the Grantee without any further obligation to the federal government, the property is “exempt property.”
+This would occur via explicit terms and conditions of the federal award.
+The federal awarding agency may exercise this option when statutory authority exists.
+Absent statutory authority and specific terms and conditions of the federal award, title to exempt property acquired under the federal award remains with the federal government.

-Entity Specific Considerations:

-Nongovernmental Entities.
-Nongovernmental entities must identify and indicate any federally-owned equipment in its possession in its property records.
-It may also make federally-owned equipment available for use for other nonfederal activities, but only if specifically authorized by the federal government.

-Authority:

-OMB Circular A-110 §§__.33 and __.34(d) and (f)

-29 CFR §97.32(f)

-45 CFR §92.32(f)

-UGMS Part III §__.32(f)
+Reference:

+OMB Uniform Guidance: 2 CFR § 200.312

-Last Update: January 27, 2009
+Last Update: October 1, 2023